TotlePlatform/documentation/api/pay.md

 Identifier of the token to buy \(either token address OR symbol\)
 {% endapi-method-parameter %}

+{% api-method-parameter name="swap.sourceAmount" type="integer" required=true %}
+The amount of tokens to sell
+{% endapi-method-parameter %}

 {% api-method-parameter name="swap.destinationAmount" type="integer" required=true %}
-The amount of tokens to be paid to the `destinationAddress`
+The amount of tokens to purchase
 {% endapi-method-parameter %}

 {% api-method-parameter name="swap.maxSource" type="integer" required=false %}